 We are committed to ensuring local communities between Parkes and Narromine benefit from the construction and operation of Inland Rail.

-We closely monitor employment and industry participation to make sure local communities are making the most of the opportunities available.
+We closely monitor employment and industry participation to make sure local communities are benefitting from the opportunities available.

 Locals in the Parkes to Narromine area are already benefitting from Inland Rail.
 Since December 2018, the project has employed: